 I am a co-mortgagor.
 Will I receive my annual loan statement?

-Delta Community Credit Union sends one statement to the primary mortgagor at the current mailing address or within the primary borrower’s Online Statements, if signed up for this option.
+Delta Community Credit Union sends one statement to the primary borrower at the current mailing address or within the primary borrower’s Online Statements, if signed up for this option.

 Will my monthly escrow amount ever change?

 It is likely that your monthly amount will change since a fluctuation in tax and/or insurance premiums is common.
 You will be notified of any changes on your annual escrow statement.